sudeepdino008/awesome-stars/README.md

 ## Others

+- [OffcierCia/On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
+PRs are welcome!
+If any tool is missing - please open PR!
 - [slowmist/Blockchain-dark-forest-selfguard-handbook](https://github.com/slowmist/Blockchain-dark-forest-selfguard-handbook) - Blockchain dark forest selfguard handbook.
 Master these, master the security of your cryptocurrency.
 - [AbdesamedBendjeddou/Rusty-CS](https://github.com/AbdesamedBendjeddou/Rusty-CS) - A Computer Science Curriculum with Rust flavor!
 - [filecoin-project/fvm-specs](https://github.com/filecoin-project/fvm-specs) - home of the FVM (Filecoin Virtual Machine) project ⚙️